 - Use good white wine – the kind you’d happily drink.
 Wanna get fancy?
 Use sparkling.
 Go ahead.
 Treat yourself.
 Just make sure it tastes good.

-Did you make these boozy popsicles?
+Did you make these White Sangria Popsicles?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 White Sangria PopsiclesPrint Recipe Rate this Recipe